-We also have materials and supplies inventories that are used for construction of new facilities and repairs of existing facilities.
-These inventories are carried and withdrawn at the lower of cost and net realizable value and reported on the balance sheets within "Materials and supplies."
-We combine inventory items for the statement of cash flows presentation purposes.
+We also have materials and supplies inventories that we use for construction of new facilities and repairs of existing facilities.
+These inventories are carried and withdrawn at the lower of cost and net realizable value and reported on our balance sheets within "Materials and supplies."
+We combine inventory items for the statement of cash flow presentation purposes.